htdavis/ca-apm-fieldpack-epa-solaris/README.md

-# EPAgent Plugins for Solaris (1.1)
+# EPAgent Plugins for Solaris (1.2)

 This is a series of plugins for monitoring the OS.

 sunDiskStats.pl - gathers I/O statistics for mount points.
-mpstat.pl - gathers per processor statistics.
+mpstat.pl - gathers per-processor statistics

 Tested with CA APM 9.7.1 EM, EPAgent 9.7.1, and Perl 5.22.